MASSTRAILS CONFERENCE

 • Contact Us

-• 2019 Field Trips
+• 2022 Field Trips

-2022 Schedule At-A-Glance
+2024 Schedule At-A-Glance

 Advance registration required.

-WORKSHOPS: Click here to read overviews
+HANDS-ON WORKSHOP: Click here to read overviews

-• Safer Chainsaw Operation for Trail Stewards
+• Safer Chainsaw Operations for Trail Stewards

-This is a two day workshop; must attend both days.
+• This is a two day workshop; must attend both days.

 9:00 AM - 4:00 PM